The FBA Profiler

 Content Validity - The initial item selection and categorization for the FBA Profiler (within the target behavior and functions of behavior categories) was derived through an empirically-based process which utilized published research findings related to emotional/behavioral development along with hundreds of direct observations and interviews with parents and teachers of children and adolescents.
 The initial item groupings were then refined through an extensive process of factor analysis to ensure that each item was indeed loading on the specific emotional or behavioral factor being rated.

-Construct Validity – Construct validity of the FBA Profiler is currently being established through correlational studies comparing internalizing and externalizing t-scores derived form the FBA Profiler with those obtained from the same raters using various other behavior rating instruments. (thus far BASC-2 and Achenbach/CBCL).
-Table 3.3 provides preliminary correlational data obtained (as of 6/1/07) and suggests strong construct validity for the FBA Profiler.
+Construct Validity – Construct validity of the FBA Profiler has been established through correlational studies comparing internalizing and externalizing t-scores derived form the FBA Profiler with those obtained from the same raters using the BASC-2.
+Table 3.3 provides correlational data obtained which confirms strong construct validity for the FBA Profiler.

 Table 3.3